Newbury Building Society

 • To maintain our financial strength for the benefit of all our members.

-8. We will put notices of interest rate changes in our branches and on our website.
-We will give prior notification by email, letter or secure message of any downward rate change and consider your preferred method of communication, subject to what we can reasonably provide.
-If the change is material, then either:
+10. We will put notices of interest rate changes in our branches and on our website.
+We will give prior notification by email, letter or secure message of any downward rate change and consider your preferred method of communication, subject to what we can reasonably

 • The notification will be provided at least 14 days before the rate change.
-You will then have a period of 30 days from the date of the notification during which you may close or switch
+You will then have a period of 30 days from the date of the notification during which you may close or switch your account without having to give any period of notice or having to lose any interest or pay additional charges; or

 • If the account type specific conditions require you to give more than 30 days’ notice to close your account, the notification will be provided at least 14 days plus the period of notice applicable to the account, before the rate change.